Add and remove GlusterFS servers

 Try adding web02 back into the volume, as follows:

 It failed.
-Why?
-Look at the logs on web02:
+Look at the logs on web02 to see why the command failed:

 root@web02:/srv/.bricks# tail /var/log/glusterfs/*log -f | grep E [2014-05-25 00:19:04.954410] I [input.c:36:cli_batch] 0-: Exiting with: 0 [2014-05-25 00:19:12.958620] I [input.c:36:cli_batch] 0-: Exiting with: 0 [2014-05-25 00:40:46.923747] E [glusterd-utils.c:5377:glusterd_is_path_in_use] 0-management: /srv/.bricks/www or a prefix of it is already part of a volume [2014-05-25 00:40:46.923789] E [glusterd-op-sm.c:3719:glusterd_op_ac_stage_op] 0-management: Stage failed on operation 'Volume Add brick', Status : -1